Introduction

 Main Operating Valve Repairs:

-A complete main operating valve overhaul will be required when a hydrant is leaking from the main valve below ground.
-There are several causes for such necessary repairs such as: debris lodged in main valve, iron buildup/corrosion, faulty/missing O-rings, over-torque of the stem, as well as lack of annual hydrant maintenance and excercise.
+A leaking fire hydrant represents a critical deficit as the hydrant can freeze and become unusable.
+There are several causes for such necessary repairs such as: debris lodged in main valve, iron buildup/corrosion, faulty/missing O-rings, over-torque of the stem, as well as lack of annual hydrant maintenance.
 Hydrants with this condition are sometimes referred to as "leaky hydrants" in which water may be seen dripping from the hydrant orifice(s).
-During freezing weather conditions, this can result in the hydrant being completely unusable by the fire department in an emergency as it is frozen solid.
+Main Operating Valve Assembly Repairs involve the complete removal and replacement of the damaged valve components.
+We utilize specialized hydraulic tools and custom made devices to perform this repair service quickly, efficiently, and safely.

 over torque on stem